-AEFI Case definition Vaccine Anaphylaxis A clinical syndrome characterized by sudden onset (within one hour), rapid progression of signs and symptoms involving multiple (more than two) organ systems - Skin - urticaria (Hives), angioedema (swelling of face/body), Respiratory - persistent cough, wheeze, stridor, Cardiovascular - low blood pressure (hypotension) or reduced circulation (fast weak pulses), Gastrointestinal - vomiting, abdominal pain.
-All BCG Osteitis/ Osteo- myelitis Inflammation of the bone with isolation of Mycobacterium bovis BCG strain.
-BCG Disseminated BCG infections Widespread infection occurring within 1 to 12 months after BCG vaccination and confirmed by isolation of Mycobacterium bovis BCG strain.
+AEFI Case definition Vaccine by isolation of Mycobacterium bovis BCG strain.
 Usually in immuno-compromised individuals.
-BCG Encephalopathy Acute onset of major illness characterized by Depressed or altered level of consciousness and/or distinct change in behaviour lasting for one day or more Measles, Pertussis The fever can be classified (based on rectal temperature) such as Mild fever: 100.4 °F to 102 °F (38 to 38.9oC), Moderate fever: 102 °F to 104.7°F (39 to 40.4°C) and Severe fever: 104.7°F or higher (>40.5°C).
-All Hypotonic, Hypore- sponsive Episode (HHE or shock-collapse) Event of sudden onset occurring within 48 [usually less than 12] hours of vaccination and lasting from one minute to several hours, in children younger than 10 years of age.
-All of the following must be present: Mainly DPT, rarely others

-AEFI Case definition Vaccine Injection site abscess Fluctuant or draining fluidfilled lesion at the site of injection.
+Encephalopathy Acute onset of major illness characterized by Depressed or altered level of consciousness and/or distinct change in behaviour lasting for one day or more Measles, Pertussis Fever The fever can be classified (based on rectal temperature) such as Mild fever: 100.4 °F to 102 °F (38 to 38.9oC), Moderate fever: 102 °F to 104.7°F (39 to 40.4°C) and Severe fever: 104.7°F or higher (&gt;40.5°C).
+All Hypotonic, Hyporesponsive Episode (HHE or shock- collapse) Event of sudden onset occurring within 48 [usually less than 12] hours of vaccination and lasting from one minute to several hours, in children younger than 10 years of age.
+All of the following must be present: limpness (hypotonic) reduced responsiveness (hypo responsive) pallor or cyanosis - or failure to observe/ recall Mainly DPT, rarely others Injection site abscess Fluctuant or draining fluid-filled lesion at the site of injection.
 Bacterial if evidence of infection (e.g. purulent, inflammatory signs, fever, positive bacterial culture), Sterile abscess if no evidence of bacterial infection on culture.
 Sterile abscesses are usually due to the inherent properties of the vaccine.
-All injectable vaccines Lymphadenitis (in- cludes suppurative lymphadenitis) Either at least one lymph nodes enlarged to >1.5 cm in size (one adult finger width) or a draining sinus over a lymph node.
+All injectable vaccines Lymphadenitis (includes suppurative lymphadenitis) Either at least one lymph nodes enlarged to >1.5 cm in size (one adult finger width) or a draining sinus over a lymph node.
 Almost exclusively caused by BCG and then occurring within 2 to 6 months after receipt of BCG vaccine, on the same side as inoculation (mostly axillary).
-BCG Persistent inconsolable screaming Inconsolable and continuous crying lasting 3 hours or longer accompanied by highpitched screaming.
+BCG Persistent inconsolable screaming Inconsolable and continuous crying lasting 3 hours or longer accompanied by high-pitched screaming.
 DPT, Pertussis Seizures Occurrence of generalized convulsions that are not accompanied by focal neurological signs or symptoms.
-Febrile seizures: if temperature elevated >100.4 °F or 38 °C (rectal) Afebrile seizures: if temperature is normal All, especially Pertussis, Measles Sepsis Acute onset of severe generalized illness due to bacterial infection and confirmed (if possible) by positive blood culture.
-All injectable vaccines Severe local reaction Redness and/or swelling centered at the site of injection and one or more of the following: Swelling beyond the nearest joint Pain, redness and swelling of more than 3 days and interfering with daily activities Requires hospitalization.
-Local reactions of lesser intensity occur commonly and are trivial and do not need to be reported.
-All injectable vaccines Toxic shock syndrome (TSS) Abrupt onset of fever, vomiting and watery diarrhoea within a few hours of immunization.
-Often leading to death within 24 to 48 hours.
-All injectable vaccines Vaccine Associated Paralytic Poliomyelitis (presenting as AFP) Acute onset of flaccid paralysis and neuro- logical deficits, compatible with diagnosis of poliomyelitis, with isolation of vaccine virus and absence of wild virus in stool.
-OPV Serious AEFI: Any AEFI causing Death Hospitalization Disability, congenital anomaly Other severe and unusual events No time limit, if they are thought by health worke immunization ·
+Febrile seizures: if temperature elevated >100.4 °F or 38 °C (rectal) Afebrile seizures: if temperature is normal All, especially Pertussis , Measles Sepsis Acute onset of severe generalized illness due to bacterial infection and confirmed (if possible) by positive blood culture.
+All injectable vaccines Severe local reaction Redness and/or swelling centered at the site of injection and one or more of the following: Swelling beyond the nearest joint Pain, redness and swelling of more than 3 All injectable vaccines

+AEFI Case definition Vaccine days and interfering with daily activi ties Requires hospitalization.
+Local reactions of lesser inten commonly and are trivial and do not reported.
+5 Toxic shock syndrome (TSS) Abrupt onset of fever, vomiting a diarrhoea within a few hours of im Often leading to death within 24 to 4 munization.
+All injectable vaccines Vaccine Associated Paralytic Poliomyelitis (presenting as AFP) Acute onset of flaccid paralysis and neurological deficits, compatible with diagnosis of poliomyelitis, with isolation of vaccine virus and absence of wild virus in stool.
+OPV OPV Death Hospitalization Disability, congenital anomaly are the worket of the second sec are though workers or to be 1 mit, if they at by health the public related to Other severe and unusual events immunization ion